goddyogbuabor/FederatedActivityRecognition/README.md

 The GlobalTrain.ipynb is used for global model training.
 Different machine learning algorithms were trained using “Globaltrain” dataset.
 The UseCase1.ipynb is used for the first  scenario where the participants were grouped into four.
 The corresponding dataset is “UseCase1”.
 The UseCase2.ipynb is used for the second  scenario where  each participants  is regarded as a client.
 The corresponding dataset is “UseCase2”.
 For each experiment, import the corresponding dataset, the globaltrain dataset and the TestData.
-Change the directory to suit you and run “FeatureExtraction.ipynb” to extract features.
+Change the directory to suit you and run “FeatureExtraction.ipynb” firs to extract features.
 The extracted features are then used as input vector for the algorithms training.